Can't find what you're looking for? We're adding more products everyday. Contact your local Elliotts branch team for more information.

 What is surface water?

-Surface Water is any water from rainfall that collects at ground level.
-On improved impermeable surfaces like roads and pavements, patios and traditionally paved driveways, gradients and surface water drainage products are used to move this water to drains and sewers.
 On both unimproved surfaces and improved permeable surfaces, water drains through the surface and is allowed to soak away.
-In both impermeable and permeable surfaces, it is possible to temporarily store this surface water in underground attenutation tanks before it is slowly discharged into a sewer.
+In both impermeable and permeable surfaces, it is possible to temporarily store this surface water in underground attenuation tanks before it is slowly discharged into a sewer.

 What problems can surface water cause?